Carolin is a senior associate solicitor in the human rights department, working with Tessa Gregory.

 Carolin is a dual qualified lawyer, admitted as a solicitor in England & Wales and as an attorney to the New York State Bar.
 She has experience working on domestic and international human rights law cases.

 Her work currently focuses on judicial review challenges and claims under the Human Rights Act 1998, with a particular emphasis on discrimination.
-Her cases include broad range of challenges to public bodies, including in the context of social welfare, immigration and national security.
+Her cases include a broad range of challenges to public bodies, including in the context of social welfare, immigration and national security.

 Prior to joining Leigh Day, Carolin worked in the public law department of a large legal aid firm, where she worked primarily on asylum and human rights claims in an immigration context, acting frequently for vulnerable individuals including victims of human trafficking.
 She also worked for the Law Centres Network as an immigration advisor.